Design of Experiments project - 2012

 This DOE (design of experiments) mini-project gives you an opportunity to learn about designed experiments in a more hands-on manner.

 The project is not long, and should not be elaborate.
 You only have a few weeks to plan your experiments, perform them and then analyze the data.
-You will hand in a short report (about 4 pages) on your work.
 Some more examples are given below, but it could be something like optimizing a favourite recipe or dessert, a hobby or sport, or it could be related to work from another course project or your graduate research, which is ideal for 600-level students, or 400-level students doing research projects.

 The intention is that you discover for yourself how important the following topics are in DOE.
 Once you have decided on a system to investigate you will be faced with: